This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 Types of cottage cheese

-Much like dairy milk, cottage cheese is classified as regular, low-fat/reduced fat or non-fat based upon the amount of milk fat.
-You'll also find small versus large curds as well as low-sodium and flavored versions.
+Much like dairy milk, cottage cheese is classified as regular, low-fat/reduced fat, or non-fat based on the amount of milk fat.
+You'll also find small curds, large curds, as well as low-sodium and flavored versions.

-You can even find an already smooth version by Friendship Dairies if it's available in your area.
+You can even find a smoother version by Friendship Dairies if it's available in your area.

-They are all super healthy according to Healthline and any of these products will work in this recipe.
+According to Healthline, they are all super healthy, and any of these products will work in this recipe.
+A half cup of cottage cheese has about 13 grams of protein.

-We used a full-fat brand which is consistent with low-carb diets, including the new keto-friendly South Beach Diet.
+We used a full-fat brand consistent with low-carb diets and keto-friendly South Beach Diet recipes.

 Types of sweetener